 Hybrid App Explained

-A hybrid app is the opposite – where developers use one coding language to create two different apps that run on these different platforms.
+A hybrid app is the opposite—where developers use one coding language to create two apps that run on these different platforms.
 An example of this is Uber.
 Uber is built with one codebase.
 So no matter what OS is on a user’s phone, they will download the same Uber app from their respective app store.
-The code that drives the features held within the app is the same, regardless of what device is running that app.
+The functionality and the design across platforms will be the same.
+If you were to open the app on phones using multiple operating systems and hold them side by side, you would not be able to see any UX or UI differences, unlike with native apps.

 Hybrid App vs. Progressive Web App